Combining Reinforcement Learning and Tensor Networks, with an Application to Dynamical Large Deviations

 We present a framework to integrate tensor network (TN) methods with reinforcement learning (RL) for solving dynamical optimisation tasks.
 We consider the RL actor-critic method, a model-free approach for solving RL problems, and introduce TNs as the approximators for its policy and value functions.
 Our ``actor-critic with tensor networks'' (ACTeN) method is especially well suited to problems with large and factorisable state and action spaces.
 As an illustration of the applicability of ACTeN we solve the exponentially hard task of sampling rare trajectories in two paradigmatic stochastic models, the East model of glasses and the asymmetric simple exclusion process (ASEP), the latter being particularly challenging to other methods due to the absence of detailed balance.
 With substantial potential for further integration with the vast array of existing RL methods, the approach introduced here is promising both for applications in physics and to multi-agent RL problems more generally.

-\textbf{\em Introduction.} Tensor networks, routinely used in the study of quantum many-body systems \cite{White1992, White1993, Schollwock2011, Eisert2010, Eisert2013, Montangero2018, Orus2019}, have in recent years seen increasing application in the field of machine learning (ML) \cite{Stoudenmire2016,Liu2018,Sun2019,Roberts2019,Ghahramani1997,Efthymiou2019,Stoudenmire2018,Han2018,Gao2019,Levine2019,Guo2018,Glasser2018,Glasser2019}.
-Both domains typically deal with systems that have state-spaces which are exponentially large in the number of degrees of freedom, be it the number of qubits in a quantum system, or the number of pixels in an image to be classified in an ML task.
-In such situations, tensor networks (TNs) provide a powerful method for representing functions, vectors and distributions, while allowing for efficient sampling and computation of quantities such as inner products and norms.
+\textbf{\em Introduction.} Tensor networks (TNs), routinely used in the study of quantum many-body systems \cite{White1992, White1993, Schollwock2011, Eisert2010, Eisert2013, Montangero2018, Orus2019}, are increasing being applied in machine learning (ML), see e.g.\ Refs.~\cite{Stoudenmire2016,Liu2018,Sun2019,Roberts2019,Ghahramani1997,Efthymiou2019,Stoudenmire2018,Han2018,Gao2019,Levine2019,Guo2018,Glasser2018,Glasser2019}.
+Both domains often deal with systems with state-spaces which are exponentially large in the number of degrees of freedom, say the number of qubits in a quantum system, or of pixels in images to be classified.
+In such situations TNs provide a powerful way to represent functions, vectors and distributions, while allowing for efficient sampling and computation of quantities such as inner products and norms.

-To date, the intersection of TNs and ML has been mostly in the areas of supervised and unsupervised learning \cite{Stoudenmire2016,Liu2018,Sun2019,Roberts2019,Ghahramani1997,Efthymiou2019,Stoudenmire2018,Han2018,Gao2019,Levine2019,Guo2018,Glasser2018,Glasser2019}.
-In comparison, the combination of TNs and reinforcement learning (RL) \cite{Sutton2018} is more limited, despite the fact that RL has seen spectacular recent advances \cite{Mnih2015,Haarnoja2018,Silver2016,Schulman2015,Wang2019} much like the other two branches of ML.
-While some promising related directions have been explored, such as the approximation of Q-functions in the context of large state-spaces \cite{Metz2022}, and/or large action-spaces \cite{Mahajan2021}, a need for flexible integration of TNs with RL, along with a demonstration of useful application, has remained an open problem.
+To date, the intersection of TNs and ML has been mostly in supervised and unsupervised learning, see e.g.\ Refs.~\cite{Stoudenmire2016,Liu2018,Sun2019,Roberts2019,Ghahramani1997,Efthymiou2019,Stoudenmire2018,Han2018,Gao2019,Levine2019,Guo2018,Glasser2018,Glasser2019}.
+In contrast, the combination of TNs and reinforcement learning (RL) \cite{Sutton2018} has been more limited, despite recent major advances in RL \cite{Mnih2015,Haarnoja2018,Silver2016,Schulman2015,Wang2019}.
+While some promising related directions have been explored, such as the approximation of Q-functions in the context of large state-spaces \cite{Metz2022}, and/or large action-spaces \cite{Mahajan2021}, the flexible integration of TNs with RL remains an open problem, along with demonstrating useful applications.

-In this paper, we introduce the {\em actor-critic with tensor networks} (or ACTeN) method, a general framework for integrating TNs into RL via actor-critic techniques.
-Due to its model-free nature and the use of function approximation for both policy and value functions, actor-critic is a highly flexible approach, and many of the state-of-the-art applications of RL in a wide range of contexts have been achieved with it.
-Given the proven effectiveness of TNs to deal with systems with large number of degrees of freedom, using TNs as function appoximators within actor-critic RL represents an ideal combination to tackle problems with both large state and action spaces in a relatively straightforward manner.
+Here, we introduce the {\em actor-critic with tensor networks} (ACTeN) method, a general framework for integrating TNs into RL via actor-critic (AC) techniques.
+By combining decision-making ``actors" with ``critics" that judge an actor's quality, AC methods are used in many state-of-the-art RL applications.
+Using TNs as the basis for modelling actors and critics within AC and RL represents a powerful combination to tackle problems with both large state and action spaces.